botlink/botlink-xrd-sdk/example/README.md

 This example assumes each drone has a unique MAVLink system ID and all drones are operated by the same GCS `WRITEADDR` and `WRITEPORT` are used to connect to the GCS.
 See above.
-Each drone will have a unique listen port starting at 14650.
-PORT is ignored
+If PORT is not 0, each drone will have a consecutive listen port starting at PORT

+If RELAY_XRD_HARDWARE_ID is defined, treat as comma separated list of XRDs to connect to; else try all XRDs on the account

 If `WRITEADDR` is an external system, be sure to set `BINDADDR` to an address on the GCS's network.